AY2223S2-CS2103T-T15-1/tp/docs/DeveloperGuide.md

     2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-3. _{ more test cases …​ }_

-### Deleting a entity

-1. Deleting a entity while all entities are being shown

-    1. Prerequisites: List all entities using the `list` command.
-Multiple entities in the list.

-    2. Test case: `delete 1`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-    3. Test case: `delete 0`<br>
-       Expected: No entity is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-       Expected: Similar to previous.

-2. _{ more test cases …​ }_

 ### Saving data

 1. Dealing with missing/corrupted data files

     1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_